extrasleepy/72uwearable/README.md

 # 72uwearable
-code for the 72u wearable project
+code for the 72u LOCU wearable project
 Summer 2016 Session